You are currently viewing Best United Kingdom travel tips (from a local)

 I’ll leave you with a few of my top tips for making the most of your time in the UK and to help you make friends with the locals:

-- The west country, Glasgow, and Yorkshire accents are hard for everyone to understand (don’t panic, it’s not you, it’s them!).
+• Accents from the west country, Glasgow, and Yorkshire are hard for everyone to understand (don’t panic, it’s not you, it’s them!).

-- Going to the pub for one drink is rude.
-Say you’ll have one, but always stay for two.
+• Going to the pub for 1 drink is rude.
+Say you’ll have one, but always stay for 2.

 The British have lots of peculiarities, so it’s impossible to give you advice on every situation.